 We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
-We looked at a sample of dental care records to confirm our findings and noted that individual records were written and managed in a way that kept patients safe.
-Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation (GDPR) requirements.
+We looked at dental care records with clinicians to confirm our findings and observed that individual records were typed and managed in a way that kept patients safe.
+Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation requirements.